redxtech/pingbot/readme.md

 ### personal recommendation
-when creating the bot user, you are most likely going to want to choose an image for pingbot to use as a profile picture. my personal favourite is shown below with two variations: normal and pinged (the better choice). i recommend these because they perfectly capture the essence of the bot, and they were the pinged variation was the server icon of the server this bot was written for.
+when creating the bot user, you are most likely going to want to choose an image for pingbot to use as a profile picture. my personal favourite is shown below with two variations: pinged (the better choice) and boring. i recommend these because they perfectly capture the essence of the bot, and the pinged variation was the server icon of the server this bot was written for.

 ![pingbot pinged][pinged]
-![pingbot][boring]
+![pingbot boring][boring]

 [pinged]: resources/pingbot.png
 [boring]: resources/pingbot-boring.png